Lotsee, Oklahoma

 Lotsee is a town in Tulsa County, Oklahoma, United States.
 The population was 6 at the 2020 census, compared to a total of 2 in 2010.
-It is the smallest incorporated municipality in Oklahoma.
+It is the fourth smallest incorporated municipality in Oklahoma, tied with the town of Knowles, Oklahoma. and in an article on “The Tiniest Town in Every State” by House Beautiful in November 2023, it was cited as the tiniest town in Oklahoma as it had only two people.

 The entire town is a 2,000 acre family-owned cattle and pecan ranch, the Flying G Ranch, whose owner, George Campbell, incorporated it in 1963.
-The population peaked at 16 in 1970, then declined to seven in 1980.
+The population peaked at 16 in 1970, then declined to 7 in 1980.